hermanhermitage/videocoreiv/blinker01/README.md

 00000222: 1110 1000 0000 0011: ...... :e803 0000 0001 ; mov r3, r0, #0x00010000
 </pre>

-Turn the led off (or on depending on active high/low - I forget :) ) by writing to GPSET0 (0x7E20001C) to set the output high.
+Now lets begin the main loop.
+First we turn the led off (or on depending on active high/low - I forget :) ) by writing to GPSET0 (0x7E20001C) to set the output high.

 <pre>
 00000228: 0011 0000 0001 0011: .0     :3013           ; st  r3, 0x00(r1)